-13.B.1.
-Transfer - When an employee transfers to a new classified or at-will position that is not considered a promotion or demotion, as defined in Rule 36, the salary must be an equitable rate commensurate of the qualification of the transferred employee in comparison with district employee's qualifications in the same job classification and should be consistent with the district's general hiring practices.
+- 132.B.1.
+Transfer When an employee transfers to a new classified or at-will position that is not considered a promotion or demotion, as defined in Rule 36, the salary must be an equitable rate commensurate of the qualification of the transferred employee in comparison with district employee's qualifications in the same job classification and should be consistent with the district's general hiring practices.
 The Administrative Authority may approve initial compensation up to 20% above the range minimum, and the State Court Administrator, or designee, may approve compensation from 20.01% up to the range maximum.
 A transfer can include a reduction in pay if the transferred employee's salary is not equitable in comparison with district employee's qualifications in the same job classification.
-The employee's official Personnel File shall be handled in accordance with the Rule 6.B.6.b.

-13.B.2.
-Promotion - A promotion is defined as a move between job classifications where there is at least a 5% increase from the midpoint of the new job classification as compared to the current job classification.
+The employee's official Personnel File shall be handled in accordance with the Rule 65.B.6.b. - 132.B.2.
+Promotion A promotion is defined as a move between job classifications where there is at least a 5% increase from the midpoint of the new job classification as compared to the current job classification. - 132.B.2.a.

-13.B.2.a.
 When an employee is promoted, as defined by these rules, the new salary must be an equitable rate commensurate of the qualification of the promoted employee in comparison with district employees' qualifications in the same job classification but shall not exceed the range maximum.
-The Administrative Authority may approve initial compensation at up to 20% above the range minimum and the State Court Administrator, or designee, may approve compensation from 20.01% up to the range maximum.

-13.B.3.
-Demotion - A demotion is defined as a move between job classifications where there is at least a 5% decrease from the midpoint of the current job classification as compared to the new job classification.
-When an employee is demoted, the employee's pay shall under no circumstances result in an increase and will be adjusted as follows:

-13.B.3.a.
-Non-Disciplinary Demotion - If an employee is demoted involuntarily for non-disciplinary reasons in lieu of layoff, the employee shall be assigned to the new salary range at their present salary, except that if the present salary exceeds the range maximum for the salary range, the range maximum shall be assigned.
+The Administrative Authority may approve initial compensation at up to 20% above the range minimum and the State Court Administrator, or designee, may approve compensation from 20.01% up to the range maximum. - 132.B.3.
+Demotion A demotion is defined as a move between job classifications where there is at least a 5% decrease from the midpoint of the current job classification as compared to the new job classification.
+When an employee is demoted, the employee's pay shall under no circumstances result in an increase and will be adjusted as follows: - 132.B.3.a.
+Non-Disciplinary Demotion If an employee is demoted involuntarily for non-disciplinary reasons in lieu of layoff, the employee shall be assigned to the new salary range at their present salary, except that if the present salary exceeds the range maximum for the salary range, the range maximum shall be assigned, the new salary must be an equitable rate commensurate of the qualification of the employee in comparison with district employees' qualifications in the same job classification, but shall not exceed the range maximum.